-Substance (Date, if sampled in previous year) EPA's Ideal Goal (MCLG) EPA's Limit (MCL) Highest Average or Highest Single Test Result Range of Detected Test Results Violation Typical Sources Fluoride 4.0 ppm 4.0 ppm 0.73 ppm 0.70 - 0.75 ppm NO Erosion of natural deposits; Water additive to promote strong teeth.
+Substance (Date, if sampled in previous year) EPA's Ideal Goal (MCLG) EPA's Limit (MCL) Highest Average or Highest Single Test Result Range of Detected Test Results Violation Typical Sources Fluoride 4.0 ppm 4.0 ppm 0.66 ppm 0.63 - 0.69 ppm NO Erosion of natural deposits; Water additive to promote strong teeth.

-Potential Health Effects and Corrective Actions (if Applicable)
+Potential Health Effects and Corrective Actions (if applicable)

 Fluoride: Fluoride is nature's cavity fighter, with small amounts present naturally in many drinking water sources.
-There is an overwhelming weight of credible, peer-reviewed, scientific evidence that fluoridation reduces tooth decay and cavities in children and adults, even when there is availability of fluoride from other sources, such as fluoride toothpaste and mouth rinses.
-Since studies show that optimal fluoride levels in drinking water benefit public health, municipal community water systems adjust the level of fluoride in the water to an optimal concentration between 0.5 to 0.9 parts per million (ppm) to protect your teeth.
+There is an overwhelming weight of credible, peer reviewed scientific evidence that fluoridation reduces tooth decay and cavities in both children and adults, even when other sources of fluoride, like toothpaste and mouth rinses are available.
+Since studies show that optimal fluoride levels in drinking water benefit public health, municipal community water systems adjust the level of fluoride in the water to an optimal concentration between 0.5 and 0.9 parts per million (ppm) to protect your teeth.
 Fluoride levels below 2.0 ppm are not expected to increase the risk of a cosmetic condition known as enamel fluorosis.